astonizer/WeGrow/README.md

 1. Clone this repo to your local machine and `cd` into it.
 2. Run `npm install` or `yarn install` in client directory.
 3. Run `npm install` or `yarn install` in server directory.
+4. Create the `.env` file in server directory (with PORT preferrably 5000).
-4. Run `npm start` or `yarn start` in both,client and server.
+5. Run `npm start` or `yarn start` in both,client and server.
-5. Navigate to `http://localhost:3000` to see the website running.
+6. Navigate to `http://localhost:3000` to see the website running.